 The WWII Army Duck is a highlight of the day.
 Venture through the Kuranda rainforest in the unique amphibious vehicle.

-Designed to roam over land and water, you will get the do both and enjoy indormative commentary on the way.
+Designed to roam over land and water, you will get to do both and enjoy informative commentary on the way.

-On your way to the tropical fruit orchard, where you’ll encounter Miracle Fruit (a berry that can turn sour to sweet), a friendly ‘Captain Duck’ guide will share stories about the million year old environment, and even spot wildlife with a skilled eye!
+On your way to the tropical fruit orchard, a friendly guide will share stories about the million year old environment, and even spot wildlife with a skilled eye!

 The local water-dragons are a regular sight but keep your eye out for turtles as you cross the streams!